salsita/geo-tree/README.md

 to consider them based on provided search criteria.

-So when using hundreds or thousands or even more objects in your map application and hitting performance issues, may find this library very useful.
+So when using hundreds or thousands or even more objects in your map application and having performance issues, may find this library very useful.

 ## Installation